-What was initially announced as the biggest GDPR fine every set in the UK, ended up being reduced to £20 million, in the light of a recent COVID-19 pandemic and the effect it had on the airline industry.
+What was initially announced as the biggest GDPR fine ever issued ended up being reduced to £20 million, in light of the recent COVID-19 pandemic and its effect on the airline industry.

 The incident occurred in July 2018 but was only discovered in September 2018.
 In those few months, the British Airways website diverted users’ traffic to a hacker website, which resulted in hackers stealing personal data of more than 400.000 customers.

-According to the ICO official statement “…investigation found the airline was processing a significant amount of personal data without adequate security measures in place.
+According to the ICO official statement, “…investigation found the airline was processing a significant amount of personal data without adequate security measures in place.
 This failure broke data protection law and, subsequently, BA was the subject of a cyber-attack during 2018, which it did not detect for more than two months.”

 The ICO stated that a “variety of information was compromised by poor security arrangements at the company, including login, payment card, and travel booking details as well name and address information.”

-In July 2019, ICO issued an intent to fine Marriott International more than £99 million for infringements of the GDPR.
-The fine was related to the cyber attack, in which personal data of over 339 million guest records.
+In July 2019, ICO issued an intent to fine Marriott International £99 million fine for infringements of the GDPR.
+The fine was related to the cyber attack, exposing personal data of over 339 million guest records.

 The ICO concluded that Marriott failed to undertake sufficient due diligence after the acquisition and should have implemented appropriate security measures.

-On October 30, 2020, the ICO issued a penalty notice explaining their decision.
+On October 30, 2020, the ICO issued a penalty notice explaining its decision.
 After more than a year, there is finally a conclusion to the ICO investigation, the fine is settled from a massive £99 million to £18, 4million.